Courtesy of Dave/11bravovet SSG 1st of the 14th Infantry RVN

 To the individuals that created the graphics and audio file for their patriotism and compassion.
 I would also like to thank them for their generosity in making them available on the net.
 Thanks Doc!
 Thanks Ron!

 To Dave / 11Bravovet SSG, R.V.N., 1/14 Infantry, 4th Inf.
-Div. for permission to use his photo and poetry on this page.
+Div. for permission to use his poetry on this page.
 I appreciate it!
 To experience more of Dave's Poetry, please visit his site The Power of Words, A Soldier's Story.

 To all veterans past, present, and future.